midzer/beerbase/content/breweries/midnight-sun-brewing-co/the-viking-belgian-style-dark-strong-ale.md

 ---
 SPECIAL COMMEMORATIVE BEER

-To commemorate the life of a huge-hearted and long-time friend from the homebrewing community, Midnight Sun Brewing Company brewed a very special beer in honor of David Yanoshek, who was fondly known as â€œYanoâ€.
+To commemorate the life of a huge-hearted and long-time friend from the homebrewing community, Midnight Sun Brewing Company brewed a very special beer in honor of David Yanoshek, who was fondly known as â€œYanoâ€�.

 This big strong beer celebrates the abundant life of an incredible man with an enormous yet ever engaging laugh.
 Yano pursued life with a Viking spirit, endless love and boundless energy for family, friends, scoutsâ€¦and beer.